 - How customers learned of the program;

 - Reasons for participation;

 - Value of the program;

 - Program delivery;

 - Interaction with trade allies;

 - Satisfaction levels; and

 - Suggestions for program improvements.

-iii.
+- iii.
 Impact Evaluation

 Distribution has prepared a pre/post billing analysis of customer consumption for determining savings associated with the program.
 The proposed pre-post analysis is one of several statistical techniques for determining the savings of energy-efficiency programs.
 This method involves using monthly-or interval-consumption data to measure program impacts.
 Cadmus has conducted an assessment of Distribution's pre post billing analysis.
 Distribution included a copy of the results of the Cadmus pre post billing analysis in Appendix I of its quarterly CIP status report filed with the Commission on November 15, 2011.
 The billing analysis does provide solid evidence that customers participating in the Company's residential rebate program are reducing consumption significantly more than the average customer base.
-During 2013, Distribution plans to update the pre/post billing analysis with recent program results.